-I. Estimated number of E&amp;T participants to receive participant reimbursements.
+Estimated number of E&amp;T participants to receive participant reimbursements.
 This is an unduplicated count.
 If an individual participates in more than one month, they would only be counted once.
-State agencies should take into consideration the number of mandatory E&amp;T participants projected in Table H - Estimated Participant Levels in the Excel Workbook, and the number of mandatory E&amp;T participants likely to be exempted, if the State agency cannot provide sufficient participant reimbursements.
-4,788 annually II.
+7,826 annually State agencies should take into consideration the number of mandatory E&T participants projected in Table H - Estimated Participant Levels in the Excel Workbook, and the number of mandatory E&T participants likely to be exempted, if the State agency cannot provide sufficient participant reimbursements.
+II.
 Estimated number of E&T participants to receive participant reimbursements per month.
 This is a duplicated count.
 This calculation can include the same individual who participates in more than one month.
-437 III.
-Estimated budget for E&T participant reimbursements in upcoming FY. \$500,000 IV.
+1,047 monthly III.
+Estimated budget for E&T participant reimbursements in upcoming FY. \$1,400,000 annually

+IV.
 Estimated budget for E&T participant reimbursements per month in upcoming FY.
-(Row III/12) \$41,667 (rounded) V. Estimated amount of participant reimbursements per E&T participant per month.
-(Row IV/Row II) \$95.29
+(Row III/12) \$116,667(rounded) V. Estimated amount of participant reimbursements per E&T participant per month.
+(Row IV/Row II) \$111.43 monthly (rounded)